 We live in a world that is recreating itself one life and one digital connection at a time.
 On this landscape for which there are no maps, Seth Godin is a singular thought leader and innovator in what he describes as our post-industrial "connection economy."
 Rather than merely tolerate change, he says, we are all called now to rise to it.
 We are invited and stretched in whatever we do to be artists — to create in ways that matter to other people.

 Something of a celebrity in Quaker circles, Carrie Newcomer is best known for her story-songs that get at the raw and redemptive edges of human reality.
-For Thanksgiving, a musical conversation with the Indiana-based and born folk singer-songwriter whose been called a "prairie mystic."
+This week, a musical conversation with the Indiana-based and born folk singer-songwriter who’s been called a "prairie mystic."
 She writes and sings about the grittiness of hope and the ease of cynicism.

 In a probing and personal conversation, Reza Aslan opens a refreshing window on religion in the world and Islam in particular.
 It’s a longer view of history and humanity than news cycles invite — certainly when it comes to the Arab Spring, or to ISIS.
 His life is a kind of prism on the fluid story of religion in this century.
 But in a globalized world, we all have a personal stake in how this story unfolds.